Dasharo/docs/docs/variants/gigabyte_mz33-ar1/recovery.md

     To flash firmware follow the steps described below:

-    1. Disconnect the power supply from the platform.
+    3. Disconnect the power supply from the platform.
-    2. Wait at least 2 seconds.
+    4. Wait at least 2 seconds.
-    3. Check if the flash chip is connected properly
+    5. Check if the flash chip is connected properly

         ```bash
         flashrom -p ch341a_spi
         ```

-    4. Flash the platform by using the following command:
+    6. Flash the platform by using the following command:

         ```bash
         flashrom -p ch341a_spi -w [path_to_binary] \
             --layout layout_file -i bios -N
         ```

-    5. Take off the pomona clip from the chip.
+    7. Take off the pomona clip from the chip.
-    6. Turn on the platform by connecting the power supply.
+    8. Turn on the platform by connecting the power supply.

+    The AMD board take longer to boot due to memory training happening on PSP side.
+Thus the first signs of life from open-source firmware may appear even after a couple of minutes (depends on amount of populated RAM).